vhfsantos/CURE/README.md

 The main output files produced by **CURE** are the alignments of concatenated UCEs.
 If you run **CURE** without `--only-by-gene` or `--only-by-region`, both of the concatenating approaches will be done.
-In this case, your output dir will contain `concatenated-by-region/` and `concatenated-by-gene/` dirs.
+In this case, your output-dir will contain `concatenated-by-region/` and `concatenated-by-gene/` dirs.
 If you raised any of these flags, only the corresponding dir will be created.
 Besides, **CURE** creates the `intergenic-regions/` dir containing unmerged UCEs assigned to intergenic regions.